Tools handle all of the input events. There are many kinds of predefined Tool classes that implement all of the common operations that users do.

 Some tools make use of special Parts that they add to the "Tool" Layer as feedback during the tool's operation.

 The DragSelectingTool uses the DragSelectingTool.box to show the area in which it will select Parts.
-Normally this is a simple magenta rectangular shape.
-You can change it.
+Normally this is a simple magenta rectangular shape, which you can customize.
 For example here is a drag-selecting box that is in the shape of a blue-outlined cloud.

 diagram.nodeTemplate =